CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/20categories/20architecture/messaging.md

   * How many distinct attestors does the protocol have?
 What are the specific thresholds for guaranteeing safety and liveness?
 What are the particular characteristics of the cryptographic schemes used?
   * Can the claims around decentralization be verified on-chain?
 For instance:
-    * the distribution of staked tokens across validators (i.e., concentrated amongst few parties vs. diffuse across many parties)
+    * The distribution of staked tokens across validators (i.e., concentrated amongst few parties vs. diffuse across many parties)
-    * the number of validators and the threshold for achieving a quorum (multi-signature schemes might be easier to verify on-chain than threshold signature schemes).
+    * The number of validators and the threshold for achieving a quorum (multi-signature schemes might be easier to verify on-chain than threshold signature schemes).
-    * the active validator set.
+    * The active validator set.
 While a bridge might employ many validators, it is possible that only a few actively participate in validating and attesting to messages.
   * What exactly is staked by validators?
 Is it a bridge-specific token?
 What are the dynamics that drive the value of such tokens?
 How liquid is the token?
   * How does the value of staked funds compare against the volume of assets transacted across the bridge?
   * What is the cost of bribing or corrupting a threshold of such validators to violate safety or liveness?
   * How does the bridge adapt to active misbehavior by a portion of the validators?

 #### Optimistic Protocols
-Rely on agents that validate cross-chain transactions by signing a merkle root with data from the source network and post it on the destination network.
+Optimistic protocols rely on agents that validate cross-chain transactions by signing a merkle root with data from the source network and post it on the destination network.
 Once this data is posted, a challenge window begins, during which anyone monitoring the bridging system can challenge a fraudulent transaction by submitting fraud proofs on the source network and prevent it from being confirmed on the destination network.
 Such bridges assume that a) agents are incentivized to sign only legitimate transactions because their bonded funds will be slashed if they act maliciously and b) that in the event an agent does sign a fraudulent transaction, one honest actor will be watching the system, and they will flag the fraudulent transaction by submitting a fraud-proof on the source network within the challenge window.
 Thus, optimistic bridges have a 1 of N security model, which relies on one honest actor watching the system to correctly verify cross-chain transactions.

   *Considerations*